 37. Diane Von Furstenberg

 Fashion designer Diane Von Furstenberg is best known for her use of bold color and unique fits, such as her debut wrap dress which launched her career in 1974.
-Today, in what Diane calls her “third-act”, she is highly focused on using her voice to empower women around the world through philanthropy, mentorship, and The DVF Awards.
+Today, in what Diane calls her “third act,” she is highly focused on using her voice to empower women worldwide through philanthropy, mentorship, and The DVF Awards.

 More to Love!